madgrv/Roman-numerals-encoder/README.md

 # Roman Numeral Converter

-This is a simple web application that converts decimal numbers to their Roman numeral equivalent.
+This is a simple web application with a basic frontend that converts decimal numbers to their Roman numeral equivalent.
 It is built using HTML, CSS, and JavaScript.

 ## Usage